COVID-19 Rental Assistance

 - The Washington State Department of Social and Health Services is administering the Disaster Cash Assistance Program (DCAP) in response to the COVID-19 emergency.
 DCAP is designed to provide emergency assistance with natural disasters in mind, like wildfires and flooding and is now available due to the COVID-19 pandemic.
 DCAP is available for one month, in a 12-month period, to all Washington families and individuals, who meet income and resource rules and who are not eligible other cash programs.
 You can apply by calling (877) 501-2233, (where operators have access to interpreters) or by applying online at WashingtonConnection.org.

 - Rent Relief Fund, launched by Esusu Rent, designed to help renters adversely impacted by COVID-19.
 Tenants can apply here with the referral code HPN20 to be considered for an interest-free loan.
 You can find more details on the opportunity in Esusu’s FAQs here or feel free to reach out to Esusu Rent at email@example.com.

-- The federal government has waived two months of payments and interest for many student loan borrowers.
+- Federal Student Loans Relief *UPDATED* The federal government has waived payments and interest for many student loan borrowers.
 You must contact your loan servicer to request a waiver and to make sure that your loan is eligible.
-For more information, please visit the Department of Education release here.
+The U.S. Department of Education recently announced that loan repayment begins after January 31, 2021.
+For details, please see this Department of Education release here.